ariadnedx/ariadnedx/aboutus.md

 ###USA
 ###Otto Ruesch Center

-Otto Ruesch Center at the Georgetown University (http://lombardi.georgetown.edu/gi/).
+Otto Ruesch Center at the Georgetown University (<a href="http://lombardi.georgetown.edu/gi/">http://lombardi.georgetown.edu/gi/</a>).
 (Washington, DC).

 The Otto Ruesch Center at Georgetown University (GU).
 GU has been identified as one of 40 NCI-designated comprehensive cancer treatment centers in the U.S. The recently founded Otto Ruesch Center at GU has already become one of the global